|

 a: Pick up lipstick application tips from the woman going 65;

-b: Place bets on how far into your lane the guy next to you will swerve while switching CD's;
+b: Place bets on how far into your lane the guy next to you will swerve while switching CD's or poking his iPod;

 c: Ascertain whether the stuff that fellow is trying to dab off his horn, tie, and suit is ketchup or mayo and learn high-speed stain removal techniques;

 d.
-Cancel your newspaper subscription and read the one propped up on some news hound's steering wheel; and
+Cancel your newspaper subscription and read it on the Kindle propped up on some news hound's steering wheel; and

 e: Eavesdrop on fascinating conversations. ("I'm calling from my car.
 Cool, huh?")
 Bonus Benefit: You'll know whose cell phone to borrow when its owner crashes into you.